-Cambridge Assessment International Education Cambridge International General Certificate of Secondary Education
+Cambridge Assessment International Education Cambridge Ordinary Level

-LITERATURE (ENGLISH)
+LITERATURE IN ENGLISH

+2010/13

 Paper 1 Poetry and Prose

-0486/13 May/June 2019 1 hour 30 minutes
+May/June 2019 1 hour 30 minutes

 No Additional Materials are required.

-READ THESE INSTRUCTIONS FIRST An answer booklet is provided inside this question paper.
+READ THESE INSTRUCTIONS FIRST

+An answer booklet is provided inside this question paper.
 You should follow the instructions on the front cover of the answer booklet.
 If you need additional answer paper ask the invigilator for a continuation booklet.

+Answer two questions.
+Your answers must be on two different set texts.

-Answer two questions: one question from Section A and one question from Section B. All questions in this paper carry equal marks.
+All questions in this paper carry equal marks.